AbdullahTrees/BLNS/README.md

 ## What is dis? :/
 Brihodakar(বৃহদাকার - Gigantic) Large Number System is my first hobby project in programming, the first time I'm dealing with code that's larger than 100 lines.

 The Brihodakar Large Number System (from now on BLNS) implements basic operations such as addition and subtraction, which it then performs on specially constructed arrays called 'Brihodakar arrays'.
 Brihodakar arrays are data structures used to contain and display numbers of very large sizes.
-Brihodakar arrays only work with integers.
+Brihodakar arrays only work with integers, but has no loss of precision regardless of the size of the integer!
+Take that, `long double`!

 ## Why are you making this?
 - Good question.
 First of all, I'm a new programmer and I have no idea about the real world, so there's that.
 For me, BLNS was quite fun as it was something I wrote up entirely using what I knew and understood, so it was something I could relate to: I need a challenge that's easy and not impossible...